SYNTRIX

 Platform release history

 SYNTRIX launched on January 6, 2026 with two integrations and Mission Control.
-Ten releases and 11 versions since.
+17 releases since.

 LaunchIntegrationIntelligencePlatform